 Recent developments, such as the Local subtraction approach, provide a mathematically sound and computationally efficient way to model singular dipolar sources in FEM \cite{holtershinken2025local}.
 Combining those with advanced inverse methods enables reconstructing weakly distinguishable activity \cite{lahtinen2024shalpr,lahtinen2024standardized}, e.g., deep subcortical sources, while also motivating a comprehensive analysis of EEG source imaging dynamics that goes beyond pointwise localization accuracy.

-In this paper, we harness the unbiasedness of standardized estimation and dipolar fitting in Dipole Scan to assess differences arising from the $\Hdiv$ source model implementation of Zeffiro Interface and two alternative implementations provided by DUNEuro: Whitney source model with face-intersecting and edgewise basis function and Local subtraction.
+In this paper, we utilize the unbiasedness of standardized estimation and dipolar fitting in Dipole Scan (DS) to assess differences arising from the $\Hdiv$ source model implementation of Zeffiro Interface and two alternative implementations provided by DUNEuro: Whitney source model with face-intersecting and edgewise basis functions and Local subtraction.
 The results show that disagreement with the source model and assumptions of the inversion methods can cause deviations from the ideal results.